 - The Forest Products Commission will invest in evidence based research to improve methodologies to improve regeneration of Western Australian sandalwood.

-- A Biodiversity Management Program for wild Western Australian sandalwood will be developed with the Department of Parks and Wildlife.
+- A Biodiversity Management Program for wild Western Australian sandalwood will be developed with the Department of Biodiversity, Conservation and Attractions.

 Return to Native Sandalwood Industry Strategy homepage